go-amizone/go-amizone/CONTRIBUTING.md

 > **Note**
 >
 > Integration tests require a valid set of Amizone credentials to run.
-You can set the credentials in the `.env` file by copying the `.env.sample` file and filling in the credentials.
+You can set the credentials in the `.env` file by copying the `.env.sample` file and filling in your credentials.